 Meridian is a 501(c)(3) nonprofit organization—your contribution is tax deductible to the extent allowable by law.
 Our tax ID number is 91-1005629.
 To cancel your recurring gift, email us at email@example.com.
 To learn more and ask questions, please reach out to:

-The Monarch Fund supports the people and programs that make Meridian so remarkable: inquisitive students, talented teachers, and a curriculum that provides a solid academic foundation.
+The Monarch Fund is our most important annual fundraising initiative, and supports the people and programs that make Meridian so remarkable: inquisitive students, talented teachers, and a curriculum that provides a solid academic foundation.
 Students have access to many learning opportunities at Meridian that tuition does not cover.
 Philanthropic contributions make this possible.